-support of such requests; striking pleadings or testimony; staying further proceedings until an order is obeyed; disallowing a party's right to participate in the proceeding; dismissing the application or filing with or without prejudice; requiring the offending party to pay the reasonable expenses, including attorney's fees, incurred by other parties because of the sanctionable behavior; and imposing any other sanction or remedy available to the Commission by law.
+support or oppose a claim or defense or prohibiting the party from introducing designated matters in evidence; disallowing in whole or in part requests for relief by the offending party and excluding evidence in support of such requests; striking pleadings or testimony; staying further proceedings until an order is obeyed; disallowing a party's right to participate in the proceeding; dismissing the application or filing with or without prejudice; requiring the offending party to pay the reasonable expenses, including attorney's fees, incurred by other parties because of the sanctionable behavior; and imposing any other sanction or remedy available to the Commission by law.
 THEREFORE, THE COMMISSION ORDERS:

-A. The provisions of the Protective and Discovery Orders shall govern discovery procedures and the treatment and handling of confidential information in this docket.
-B. The parties have fifteen (15) days from the date this Order was served by electronic mail in which to petition for reconsideration.11 C. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.
+A. The provisions of this Protective and Discovery Order shall govern the treatment and handling of confidential information in this docket.
+B. Electronic service shall be used in this proceeding, including this Order.
+C. The parties have 15 days from the date of electronic service of this Order to petition for reconsideration.11 D. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.